An Unknown Illness, An Uncertain Future, An Unbreakable Spirit: A Journey Through Young Adult Cancer

 “From then on, I just became stronger.”

-The support of friends and family served as the foundation of Erica’s recovery efforts – a fact that she stresses to young cancer patients who may not recognize the need and value of turning over some control of their lives.
+The support of friends and family served as the foundation of Erica’s recovery efforts – a fact that she stresses to young cancer patients who may not recognize the value of accepting help.

-“There has to be a process of understanding that you’re not going to be quite independent anymore,” she said.
+“There has to be a process of understanding that you’re not going to be quite independent anymore,” she says.
 “It’s OK to ask for help.
 You’ve just been diagnosed with cancer.”

 For Erica, that support system was strong, comprising friends, family member, doctors and nurses (“I wrote a lot of thank-you notes”).
 In addition to her mom, that group was headed up by her now-husband, Andrew, who continues to provide needed support as the couple navigates a post-cancer “new normal” that includes the aftermath of early menopause – and its impact on fertility – brought on by her treatment.